The Laughing Saint

-Saint Philip Neri was born on 21 July 1515
+Saint Philip Neri was born on 21 July 1515.
+Five hundred years later, he’s still an inspiration.

 As a boy, Saint Philip Neri was known as pious, good natured, and handsome.
 His father sent him to learn business from his uncle, but Philip decided that commerce wasn't the way he wanted to serve others, and he left his uncle before he had learned his trade.